 LSAT scores, letters of recommendation and transcripts should be sent through LSAC’s Credential Assembly Service (CAS).
 The Charleston School of Law’s CAS code is 5821.
 Paper copies and/or email attachments will not be accepted.

-The Charleston School of Law admits students selectively after a thorough evaluation of all personal and academic criteria.
+The Charleston School of Law admits students selectively after a thorough but holistic evaluation of all personal and academic criteria.
 Many factors are considered in the decision to accept an applicant.
 LSAT performance and undergraduate grade point average (GPA) are statistically proven indicators of law school success.
 Other factors such as postgraduate work, employment, military experience, community service, extracurricular activities and leadership experience will also be weighed in the decision-making process.

 Completion of the LSAT is required for admission into the Charleston School of Law.
 Register to take the LSAT by contacting LSAC online at LSAC.org.
-LSAT scores are valid for five years, but three years is from the original date of the testing is preferred by the Admission Committee.
+LSAT scores are valid for five years.
 The Charleston School of Law will use the high score when multiple LSAT scores are presented.
-The December score will be accepted for consideration for spring semester enrollment only if the score is available to the admission committee in time prior to the start of new student Orientation.
+The November score will be accepted for consideration for spring semester enrollment only if the score is available to the admission committee in time prior to the start of new student Orientation.

 Prior to enrolling in the Charleston School of Law, applicants must have received a bachelor’s degree from an accredited college or university.
-No particular pre-law curriculum is required.
+No particular pre-law curriculum or major is required.